Frequently asked questions

 What can I expect in an offer letter?

 You’ll receive an offer letter after being accepted to our Air Canada Rouge training program.
 After successfully completing the training, you’ll be considered an official member of the Air Canada Rouge Crew.
 Your offer letter will provide more detailed information regarding training sessions, pay during training, and your official training start date.
-It will also discuss your compensation package, flight schedules and full terms of employment, including your requirement to pay for a portion of your Customer Service Excellence Training.
+It will also discuss your compensation package, flight schedules and full terms of employment.

-What can I expect from the one-day Air Canada Rouge interview?
+What can I expect from the Air Canada Rouge recruitment event?

-You can expect an in-person interview, a group interview, and an opportunity to have a much closer look at a day in the life of an Air Canada Rouge Crew member—plus, a detailed discussion about salaries and expectations.
-More details can be seen on our timeline.
-You will also know whether you are being recommended to advance to the next stage of the process.
+Recruitment event experiences may vary between candidates.
+You can expect an in-person interview and possibly a group interview, and an opportunity to have a much closer look at a day in the life of an Air Canada Rouge Crew member—plus, a detailed discussion about salaries and expectations.

 I passed my training!
 How soon do I begin flying?